XiaotaoChen/model-quantization/doc/classification.md

 Common options are parsed in `util/config.py`.
 Quantization related options are separated in the `main.py`.

+- Keyword

+The `--keyword` option is one of most important varibale to control the model architecture and quantization algorithm choice.

+For customed resnet, refer [resnet.md](./resnet.md) for more information.

 - Activation and weight quantization options

 The script provides indepdent configration for the activation and weight, respectively.
 Options such as `xx_bit`, `xx_level`, `xx_enable`, `xx_half_range` are easy to understand (`xx` is `fm` for activation or `wt` for weight ).
 We here explain more about other advanced options.